 Theologian fr.
-Edgardo D. Alaurin, O.P., SThD, Regent of College of Fine Arts and Design, launched his book entitled “Nuestra Señora de Salvacion: History, Theology, Piety”, and also mounted his pipe sculpture exhibit entitled “Lumen Tenebras Vincit!”
+Edgardo D. Alaurin, O.P., SThD, Regent of College of Fine Arts and Design and alumnus of the Faculty of Sacred Theology, launched his book entitled “Nuestra Señora de Salvacion: History, Theology, Piety”, and also mounted his pipe sculpture exhibit entitled “Lumen Tenebras Vincit!”
 (Light conquers darkness) on October 15, 2019 at the UST Museum – Main Gallery.

 “Nuestra Señora de Salvacion: History, Theology, Piety,” published by the UST Publishing House, was a product of fr.
 Alaurin’s research of a relatively unknown Marian image venerated in a village in Albay, Bicol, and was later on dubbed as the Patroness of Albay.

 In his speech, fr.
 Alaurin underscored that Mary had different images with different names, but “she is all our mother and we pray the rosary, we pray the Angelus to her just like the Lord, as they always say, the light of salvation,” fr.
 Alaurin said.
 “Mary shares her integrity, the light and salvation.
 Mary, just like her son…is our light and salvation,” he added.